Everything you need to know when implementing and running a program.

 The authentic and trustworthy voices of your employees build brand credibility and improve brand image.
 Allowing employees to share and comment on brand messages and updates creates a culture of transparency that resonates with customers.
 It’s also important to note, employees who are aligned with company brand values are more likely to remain loyal to the organization.

 Only 55% of consumers consider corporate marketing materials to be a credible source of information.
 And according to the Edelman Trust Barometer, brand promotion done through an employee is twice as likely to be trusted than from the CEO.
 The genuine voices of employees instantly add trust and credibility as they are seen to be more unbiased.

 Culture is one of the most important and misunderstood pillars of any organization.
 It acts as the glue that keeps the organization together and it’s what keeps employees loyal to the brand.
 Employee advocacy helps promote culture by giving employees more insight into company goings-on.

 The average employee will spend almost two hours a day on social media.
 Even leveraging a fraction of that time by having employees share content will help to build the brand.

 Piggybacking off the success of your best and brightest will facilitate brand growth.
 When top talent shares branded content they instantly boost brand credibility.
 Employee advocacy can also help to create future thought leaders as continuously sharing high quality, curated industry content will showcase them as in-the-know experts and help to grow their network.

-Sales teams needs access to company content to create brand awareness and drive sales.
+Sales teams need access to company content to create brand awareness and drive sales.
 It’s also crucial for them to be active on social, as this is likely the first interaction your customers will have with your brand.
 Equipping them with new and industry-relevant content is an easy way to ensure that their social presence is kept up-to-date and positions them as an authority within your industry.